How to Create a Sales Strategy for B2B

 5. Key Activities

 Your focus and your message are established and for every great plan you need action.
 Create a plan and list what your key activities will be.
 Ask yourself: What key activities do our Value Propositions require?
 Are there key activities missing?
 What Key Activities do our Customer Relationships require?
 What activities do you need from marketing, product development and service department to be successful closing deals?
 What activities will I do to reach customers?
 How will I make them interested?
+What sales & marketing tools will I need to create that are a good fit to my Sales Process?

 6. Key Resources